 For example, 10% of protein for an individual consuming 2,000 calories per day would generally need 50 grams of protein daily.
 (Protein contains 4 calories per gram.)

-Of course, many factors play a role in an individual’s protein requirements, such as activity level and medical conditions.
+Of course, many factors play a role in an individual’s protein requirements, such as activity level, life stage, and medical conditions.

 Additionally, counting each gram of protein eaten throughout the day can be a tedious task and not necessary to do when we’re eating a variety of plant proteins and getting enough calories each day.